15 Reasons You May Have Low Pool Pump Pressure

 1. Clogged or dirty filter

-A clogged or dirty filter can impede the flow of water, reducing the vacuum’s suction power.
+A clogged or dirty filter can impede water flow, reducing the vacuum’s suction power.

-One way you may be able to tell is to check your pool filter pressure gauge which will conversely show a higher pressure than normal.
-A high pressure there means the pump is having to work hard to push water through the filter.
+One way you may be able to tell is to check your pool filter pressure gauge, which will show a higher pressure than normal.
+A high pressure there means the pump has to work hard to push water through the filter.

 Filters should be regularly cleaned or replaced to maintain proper water flow and ensure efficient pool cleaning.